 Meshmerize: Low Latency, Zero Handover Times in a Warehouse Network

 With about 100 nodes and thousands of links between them, Meshmerize efficiently manages packet routing through its multipath routing mechanism.
-This allows for seamless roaming for all 32 shuttles in the warehouse, as they maintain multiple connections while on the move around the warehouse, with zero handover times.
-The average ping times of the safety network is measured to be around 10ms with very low jitter.
+This allows for seamless roaming for all 32 shuttles in the warehouse.
+They maintain multiple connections while on the move around the warehouse, with zero handover times.
+The average ping times of the safety network is around 10ms with very low jitter.

 Managing Other Traffic Types in the Network

 Although the control and safety traffic in the warehouse network is latency-critical and must be transmitted quickly, there is other traffic that is equally important for seamless warehouse operations.
 This includes traffic related to logging and remote access capabilities.
 This type of traffic doesn’t require the same level of reliability as control and safety traffic.
 On the other hand, it still needs a high-bandwidth to the shuttles.
 This route, which may have larger handover times and lower reliability, is used by logging servers and site engineers for vital operations and maintenance tasks.